-Middlewood: II III IV V VI VII VIII IX X XI XII XIII
+Middlewood: II III IV V VI VII VIII IX X XI XII XIII XIV XV

 The above illustration is a sales brochure printed by property developer 'George Wimpey'.
 It depicts the construction plan of one of the many new residential roads being built within the former hospital site.
 Dave and Jane Leverton who expressed an interest in a new home started to photograph the progress of their new neighbourhood.
 The following photographs illustrate the location of the Levertons's new home being built over the cricket pitch/main sports field of the hospital. — Their home was finally completed around March 2003 and the new road is called 'Northwood Drive'.